 World War II Resistance Movements

 Resistance fighters in Nazi-occupied Europe used these tactics to great effect.
 French railway workers deliberately caused train delays, Danish dockworkers subtly damaged cargo, and factory employees in Germany produced defective parts.
-These seemingly minor actions, when executed on a broad scale, significantly disrupted Axis supply chains and operations.
+When executed on a broad scale, these seemingly minor actions significantly disrupted Axis supply chains and operations.
 The success of these resistance tactics demonstrated the power of small-scale sabotage in undermining powerful regimes.

 Cold War and Intelligence Operations